captbaritone/grats/website/docs/01-getting-started/02-cli.md

 Extract GraphQL schema from your TypeScript project

 Options:
   -V, --version              output the version number --tsconfig <TSCONFIG>      Path to tsconfig.json.
-Defaults to auto-detecting based on the current working directory -h, --help                  display help for command
+Defaults to auto-detecting based on the current working directory --watch                    Watch for changes and rebuild schema files as needed -h, --help                 display help for command

 Commands:
   locate [options] <ENTITY>